functionland/docs/docs/api/graph.md

 }
 ```

-Every key in an ATO refers to an attribute name and the value for that key is the expectation expression.
+Every key in an ATO refers to an attribute name.
+The value for that key is the expectation expression.
 In the
 expression you can use value operators (listed below) to define the criteria.

 ### Value Operators

-Value Operators can be used to define a criteria for an attribute.
+Value Operators can be used to define criteria for an attribute.

-__*Note*__: Value Operator names are reserved by the `graphql-engine` and you can't use them as attribute names.
+__*Note*__: Value Operator names are reserved by the `graphql-engine`.
+You cannot use them as attribute names.

 - `eq` (Equal to)
 - `ne` (Not equal to)
 - `gt` (Greater than)
-- `gte` (Greater than or equal)
+- `gte` (Greater than or equal to)
 - `lt` (Lower than)
-- `lte` (Lower than or equal)
+- `lte` (Lower than or equal to)
 - `in` (Be in [array])
 - `nin` (Not be in [array])

 ### Logical Operators

-To make more complex filter objects you can combine ATOs with logical operators `or`, `and`.
+To make more complex filter objects, you can combine ATOs with logical operators `or`, `and`.
 Each of these operators
 takes an array of filters.

 #### Example

-This example demonstrate the usage of filters.
+This example demonstrates the filter use:

 ```javascript
 filter: {